 I was trying to figure out how to make this post more informative and share some tips, but I’d have to get more info from Vanessa and co. on what they liked about my pitch.
 Considering how busy they are with preparations and organizational work, I think that can be best left to asking at the conference, in person.

 Besides that, I’d like to ask if any of you other internet marketers (*cough Sphinn/SU/Youmoz friends, commenters, etc…*) who are going might care to share a room?
 I may be speaking, but $200+ a night is still expensive for me.
 FYI: I’m a clean guy, sociable, won’t wake you up if you like to hit the sack early and we might even trade some good tips ;).
 (On a related note, my sister used to rent a 1 and a half apartment here in Montreal for $800 a month …

 Please write to me at gab at this domain if you’re interested in sharing a room.

 P.S.
 A pisher is Yiddish for a [usually little] kid.
 “Hey pisher,” is a phrase my older sisters frequently use ;).

 P.P.S.
 For those of you wondering why I haven’t posted lately, there are 2 answers.

 One is that my site’s technology has a bug; it’s supposed to output on a /blog page but doesn’t.
-Only posts categorized a certain way show up here on the homepage, but if I want the permalink to use a different category, I have no choice but to leave the post off the homepage.
-Hopefully it’ll be resolved soon.
-In the meantime, see what these credibility failures taught me about linkworthiness/linkability.
+Only posts categorized a certain way shows up here on the homepage, but if I want the permalink to use a different category, I have no choice but to leave the post off the homepage.
+Hopefully, it’ll be resolved soon.
+In the meantime, see what these credibility failures taught me about link worthiness/linkability.